 Personality conflicts and other disagreements often arise in teams under pressure.
 With the short timeline of DEVELOP terms, don't hesitate to try to improve the situation.
 Take a step back and try to see the other person's side.
 If no resolution can be worked out, go up this chain: Team Member > Project Lead > Center Lead > NPO.
 If the issue regards one of the links in that chain, skip to the next one.
 Remember to not put anything in writing relating to personnel issues.
 Speak to those available in person, and if you would like to pull NPO into the discussion contact them on the phone.
-Lauren Childs-Gleason is the Wise County representative and Karen Allsbrook is the SSAI representative for personnel issues.
+Karen Allsbrook is the SSAI representative for personnel issues.